-I test the effects of increasing Chinese imports competition on US local labor market markets, how these implications are different depending on prior local characteristics, and its implications for regional divergence.
-Following the previous literature (Autor et al. (2013), Acemoglu et al. (2016)) closely, the sample consists of two stacked quasi-decadal differences in the outcomes of interest for the periods 1990-2000 and 2000-2007 in each region.
-Geographical units are 320 urban commuting zones15 (CZ), as developed by Tolbert and Sizer (1996).
+I test the effects of the rapid growth of the volume of Chinese imports between 1990 and 2007 on US local labor market markets, how these implications are different depending on prior local characteristics, and its implications for regional divergence.
+Following closely the previous literature (Autor et al. (2013), Acemoglu et al. (2016)), the sample consists of two stacked quasi-decadal differences in the outcomes of interest for the periods 1990-2000 and 2000-2007 in each region.
+Geographical units are 320 urban commuting zones18 (CZ), as developed by Tolbert and Sizer (1996).
 These commuting zones are clusters of US counties intended to replicate local labor markets.
 The 320 selected CZ are the ones overlapping metropolitan areas.